cgjosephlee/PBJelly/docs/HoneyReadme.txt

   	->p=i->i=e->

   Tracing down the 'pie' shows you the structure of the variant when represented in the reference space.

+  A basic example would be mapping a deletion in your sample relative to your reference.
+When taking the 'pie' structure above, we may see the orientation

+ 	->i=e->

+  If laying this evidence out in the reference space, this would look similar to the following:   (ATCG) represents reference bases

+	    ->i          e->
+  	ACAATAGAGAAGCGACTTAGCTAGCAG

+  Here, the sequence 'AGAAGCGACT' has been deleted in our sample.
+  Another possible orientation for this deletion is ->p=i-> if our initial alignment hit the downstream breakpoint on the direct strand.

-For example, if you look at Tail ID=1, you'll see
+  For another example, if you look at Tail
+  ID=1, you'll see

         e->=->i
 	i<-=<-e
 	i->=->p
-	p<-=
+	p<-=<-i

-  This says that if you move on the direct strand to the dBreak (->i) in the reference, you'll pick back up ath the uBreak and move downstream on the direct strand (e->).
+  This says that if you move on the direct strand to the dBreak (->i) in the reference, you'll pick back up at the uBreak and move downstream on the direct strand (e->).
 The equal sign (=) in the middle represents that the two pieces of the alignment are on the same strand.
 If the pieces mapped to the compliment strand, the arrows would be backwards (<-) and if the pieces mapped on different strands, the equal sign would become a percent sign (%).

   = Important Tail Parameters =